Home/ Blog/ Healthy Living/

 Some groups of people are at higher risk of vitamin D deficiency.

-- People with certain gastrointestinal conditions or gastric bypass.
-Gastrointestinal conditions or gastric bypass procedures can reduce your ability to absorb the vitamin.
+• People with certain gastrointestinal conditions or gastric bypass.
+Gastrointestinal conditions (like inflammatory bowel disease or celiac disease) and gastric bypass procedures can reduce your ability to absorb the vitamin.

-- People taking certain medications.
-If you’re taking steroids, some weight loss drugs, or some anti-seizure medications, they can affect Vitamin D levels.
+• People taking certain medications.
+Medications like steroids, antifungal medications, antiviral medications, and some anti-seizure medications can affect Vitamin D levels.

 How can I increase my vitamin D intake naturally?